Please refer to this presentation of cervical images (powerpoint), compiled by Caroline Overton, Consultant Gynaecologist, UHBristol.

 Cervical smears are usually taken in primary care as part of the cervical screening program.
 This is available to women aged 25 to 64 in England.
 Women aged 25 to 49 receive invitations every 3 years and women aged 50 to 64 receive invitations every 5 years.

-Patients who need follow up following an abnormal smear are referred directly to colposcopy clinics (outside of e-referral).
+Patients who need follow up following an abnormal smear are referred directly to colposcopy clinics by the laboratory (outside of e-referral).

 If a smear is difficult and cannot be taken in primary care then a referral to a general gynaecology clinic can be made via e-referral.